“I've come up with a set of rules that describe our reactions to technologies:

 VOC stands for Volatile Organic Compounds.
 These substances are “volatile” meaning they easily become a gas and “organic” meaning they contain carbon.
 Volatile organic compounds offgas from many common household materials including pressed wood, new carpets, paints, rugs, hobby supplies, tobacco smoke, aerosol sprays, dry-cleaned clothes…the list goes on and on.
 They are a significant component of poor indoor air quality, with levels “up to ten times higher” than levels outside.
 Many volatile organic compounds can prove irritating or carcinogenic in high enough quantities.
 (It is important to note, however, that VOCs are not a monolith in their health impacts.
 There are hundreds, if not thousands, of identified VOCs.
 Each compound has its own reactions, breakdown, dangers, and prevalence.
 For this reason, it is difficult to make blanket statements about VOCs.)

-Let’s address these three concerns.
-In regards to the off-gassing of new purifiers, even the researchers who pointed it out admit it's a temporary problem.
+- In regard to the off-gassing of new purifiers, even the researchers who pointed it out admit it's a temporary problem.

-For the second concern, the researchers are exactly right.
+- In regard to the complexity of the reactions, the researchers are exactly right.
 Every emerging technology carries the risk of unexpected and unintended reactions.
 How comfortable people are using an emerging technology (especially when it shows promising early benefits) is something every individual has to decide for themselves.

-As for byproducts: toluene, ethanol, methanol, formaldehyde, and acetaldehyde are examples of common substances whose intermediary stages of decay can produce undesirable byproducts.
+- As for byproducts from incomplete reactions, toluene, ethanol, methanol, formaldehyde, and acetaldehyde are examples of common substances whose intermediary stages of decay can produce undesirable byproducts.
 For instance, ethanol breaks down into acetaldehyde which becomes acetic acid (before becoming even more mundane substances).
 Since acetaldehyde and acetic acid are irritating in and of themselves, this can be a problem if the reaction is not completed.

 However, it is important to factor in recommended exposure limits.
 One study critical of PCO showed acetaldehyde levels peaking at 0.35 ppm.
 This is *well* below the OSHA limit of 200 ppm.
 Meanwhile, formaldehyde peaked at 0.05 ppm.
 According to a 2011 study, “formaldehyde indoor air limit of 0.1 ppm should protect even particularly susceptible individuals from both irritation effects and any potential cancer hazard.”
 That means that the PCO used in the study only generated formaldehyde levels halfway to this extremely cautious limit.